woodsave03/dnd-simulator-bot/README.md

 # DND Sim

 An attempt to parse the complex rules of DND into a repository \
-using Java Design Patterns and Object Oriented Programming.
+using Java Design Patterns and Object-Oriented Programming.

 ## Design Patterns
 - Singleton